Rainbow Sentai Robin

-Rainbow Sentai Robin (レインボー戦隊ロビン, Reinbō Sentai Robin) is an anime and manga created by Shotaro Ishinomori.
-It is the first anime to feature a 5-unit superhero team.
-While the animation was produced by Toei Animation (Toei Douga at the time), it was also technically produced by Ishinomori's studio, Studio Zero, that he founded with Fujiko F. Fujio and Shinichi Suzuki.
+Rainbow Sentai Robin (レインボー戦隊ロビン, Reinbō Sentai Robin) is an anime and manga created by Shotaro Ishinomori and his manga/anime studio Studio Zero.
+It is the first anime to feature a 5-unit superhero team with the anime series was produced by Toei Animation.
 The series was also broadcast in Germany, Spain, and France.
 Hayao Miyazaki was a key animator on episodes 34 and 38.

 It was announced by the Ishinomori website that a new Rainbow Sentai Robin graphic novel is to launch on Summer 2020.

 Plot

 A distant planet, far off in space named Palta is facing the doom of extinction.
 There are only two years left until their ultimate demise.
 Palta looks to Earth to cultivate resources and begins attacking it in hopes of taking over.
 Earth turns to a boy named Robin, who owns many robots.
 Robin's father is an alien from Palta who was sent to Earth as a spy, but fell in love with a human.
 Robin's father, Dr. Polto, and mother, Sumiko, are forcibly taken back to Palta, but his father makes numerous robots for him before they leave.
 The robots are named Lili, Wolf, Benkei, Pegasus, Professor, and Bell, and all have unique superpowers of sorts.